How to update a dictionary in Python

 print(original) # Shows {'settings': {'theme': 'light'}}

-Because backup is just another name for the original dictionary, modifying the theme through backup also alters original.
-This side effect is a classic bug when you're working with a reference instead of a true copy.
-See how to fix it below.
+Since backup is just another name for the original dictionary, modifying the nested theme value alters both.
+This silent change is a classic source of bugs.
+The following code shows how to create a true, independent copy.

 import copy